ckury/uconn-sentiment-frontend/README.md

 ![control](/docs/images/control.png)

+### Data Pipeline

+The dataflow is as follows:

+#### Transcript Preparation
+1. User creates a company entry in the /company_info page if not already present.
+This updates the company_info kind in datastore which is referenced during the data upload and processing stages.
+2. User uploads transcripts through the `Upload Conference Calls` button on /control page.
+These files are named following input fields provided when uploading the file and are storred in a cloud bucket.

+#### Processing settings
+3. User selects company ticker for processing in /control
+4. User selects keyword lists to be used.
+These can be set up in /keyword_lists if not already setup.
+These are expected to be consistent across multiple companies.
+There is an option for the generic keyword list.
+This list contains keywords that would be useful for all companies and can be selected separately

+#### Sentiment scoring and processing
+5. User clicks `Submit for Processing` button
+6. Website performs the following:
+    - An entry is added to task_list kind to track inprogress tasks and to store basic data like keyword lists to use and company ticker selected.
+    - A VM is created to automatically handle processing.
+7. VM automatically downloads keyword lists, ticker conference call transcripts and dependancies using the task_list entries and current files from the backend github repository
+8. VM automatically performs conversion from the conference call input to a standard CSV format
+9. VM automatically performs tokenization, scoring and summarization and outputs to local CSVs
+10. VM automatically uploads data to Sentiment_Data namespace and on completion, self destructs.
+Throughout processing, VM updates tasklist with progress and status.
+VM program is designed to be run on preemptable VMs so as to save cost.
+This means that it will automatically recover from a preempt event.

+#### Data Viewing
+11. Once processing is finished, the user can view the data output either in /view_data or /info_drill

 ## Note about GCP
 While the front-end can be run anywhere with access to the internet and the ability to enter GCP credentials, the front-end was designed specifically to interact with a GCP project and resources.
 Migrating to AWS, Azure or any other cloud provider or locally hosting would require copying the existing GCP code under `/utils/`, modifying the code to work with your setup and finally modifying import statements throughout the project to point to your new functions.
 All GCP code has been centralized to the `/utils/gcp/` directory, all other code just calls these functions.
 Writing support for other implementations was beyond the scope of the original project.